BruXy/colorize/README.md

 CLI utility for sending/receiving images to ColorfulImageColorization.

-[*Colorful Image Colorization*](http://richzhang.github.io/colorization/) is a system taking a grayscale photograph as input and returns  a plausible color version of the photograph.
+[*Colorful Image Colorization*](http://richzhang.github.io/colorization/) is a system that takes a grayscale photograph as input and returns  a plausible color version of the photograph.
 It was created by Richard Zhang, Phillip Isola and Alexei A. Efros.
-The system is hosted on [Algorithmia](https://algorithmia.com/) and you can upload your B&W images on their web site.
+The system is hosted on [Algorithmia](https://algorithmia.com/) and you can upload your B&W images to their web site.

-With script ``colorize.py`` you can send photographs and receive result in command line.
-To use this script you need to register at [Algorithmia](https://algorithmia.com/) and obtain personal API key.
-This key will be stored in your home directory in ``.colorize`` file or hard code it into this script as ``ALG_API_KEY`` constant.
+With script ``colorize.py`` you can send photographs and receive results in the command line.
+To use this script you need to register at [Algorithmia](https://algorithmia.com/) and obtain a personal API key.
+This key will be stored in your home directory under a ``.colorize`` file or can be hard coded into this script as a  ``ALG_API_KEY`` constant.

 ##Usage